chrisjonesdesign85/fullstack-beyond/README.md

 - #### 0 Mindset

-  - The Subconscious mind and your Belifes
+  - The Subconscious mind and your Beliefes
   - How to think like a programmer

 - #### 1 Basics